 It is important to use a digital scale accurate to at least the nearest tenth when making soap.
 You can follow my recipe below, or if you decide to change it up at all, you can use a soap calculator like this one from brambleberry to calculate the measurements.

-To make glycerin soap or clear soap, you will need a few extra ingredients.
-All soap bars require fat, lye, and water.
+In addition, these bars will require a few extra ingredients than what is traditionally needed for soap.
+All soap bars, even my turmeric soap bars, require fat, lye, and water.
 To make clear soap like this one, you will also need alcohol, glycerin, and sugar.

 Homemade Glycerin Soap Ingredients